 What did people do in 1911?

 Looking at the data, four things strike me immediately: a marked drop in the number and percentage of fishermen; the use of a new term, crofter; new sources of income, often supplementing crofting; and lastly employment by the Melsetter estate.
-I’ll look at them in turn, other occupations will feature in a future blog.
+I’ll look at them in turn, with women’s work in another blog.

 In the 1911 census, just seven men were described as fishermen while a further seven combined fishing with crofting or farming.
 Even allowing for the decline in population, this is a major change from the 1861 census where there were 59 fishermen, 40 of them with no other recorded occupation, making up almost 30% of all those in work.
 There were also two farmers who noted fishing as a second occupation in 1861 but no-one with that combination in 1911.
 Strikingly, all the fishermen apart from two were in the Brims area whereas in 1861 less than half, 23 out of 59, were there.
 So by 1911 not only had numbers dropped but fishing was concentrated in one area of the parish only.